 The setup for a sandwich structure composed of AP with an HTPB binder is identical to the AP/PBAN case except for the selection of parameters for the binder and binder interaction.
-Again, the AP parameters are unchanged.
-Experimental data from Knott et al. [15] is used for calibration of the binder parameters.
+Importantly, again, the AP parameters are unchanged.
+Experimental data from Knott et al. [14] is used for calibration of the binder parameters.
 It should be noted that we include the experimental data for all binder thickness for comparison from this work, observing that the difference between them is relatively small.

-Parameters for HTPB are determined by grid search.
-As with the PBAN case, it has been determined that the pressure law exponent was negligibly small, meaning that a constant value for the burn rate sufficed to produce the observed results.
-Comparison to experimental data indicates an approximate error of 5-20% between the simulated regression rate and the observed rate (Fig. 7a).
-The 10% error bars have been added here as well.
+Parameters for HTPB were determined by grid search.
+As with the PBAN case, it was determined that the pressure law exponent was negligibly small, meaning that a constant value for the burn rate sufficed to produce the observed results.
+Comparison to experimental data indicates a very close match between the simulated regression rate and the observed rate (Fig. 6a).
 It is of interest that an inflection in the burn rate is observed at approximately 8 kPa, matching a similar trend in the experiment.
 Despite the similar mathematical form to the AP/PBAN case, this demonstrates that nonlinear phenomena can be captured with this model.
-In this case, we attribute this change to the more extreme morphology at the interface.
+In this case, we attribute this change to the more extreme morphology in the interface.